 Orchestration

 Watch yourself for a few minutes.
-Short prompt, short response.
-Short prompt, short response.
-It feels like flow, but the agent finishes in seconds and you spend the next ninety thinking, scanning, retyping.
-You're the bottleneck.
+Short prompt, response.
+Short prompt, response.
+It feels like flow, but the agent finishes in seconds and you spend the next ninety seconds thinking, scanning, retyping.
+You are the bottleneck.

 Ping-pongYou — writing a prompt or briefAgent — runningYou — reading, thinking, deciding what to do nextYou — writing a prompt or briefAgent — runningYou — reading, thinking, deciding what to do nextYou — writing a prompt or briefAgent — runningYou — reading, thinking, deciding what to do nextYou — writing a prompt or briefAgent — runningYou — reading, thinking, deciding what to do nextYou — writing a prompt or briefAgent — runningYou — reading, thinking, deciding what to do nextYou — writing a prompt or briefAgent — runningYou — reading, thinking, deciding what to do next~14 minBrief & shipYou — writing a prompt or briefAgent — running~5 mintime →